How To Avoid A Spam Filter In Email Marketing?

 Do Not Use ‘Spam Words’

 Now comes the part where you can see what are the steps that you need to take to make it sure that your email doesn’t get considered as an unsolicited spam email by a spam filter and may make its way to the users’ inbox.
+Let’s see how to avoid spam filters when sending emails:

 In contrast to blacklisted spam emails, ask your users to whitelist your emails as soon as you send them the first email.
 Ask them to add you to their contacts and you may easily make the way for your emails to their inbox.